grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 The sensation of moving up instead of down felt oddly terrific.
 A relief in the change of environmental accelerations that only someone who has acutely attuned themselves to three-dimensional space would recognize.

 As soon as Percy had blown out the trim tanks, there was no stopping the _Prospect_.
-It was a slow rise, weighted down by the tons of extra weight in water still sloshing around in the cargo hold --- nothing like the violent rise that an emergency blow would illicit had the boat been functioning normally --- but they were steadily moving upward.
+It was a slow rise, weighted down by the tons of extra weight in water still sloshing around in the cargo hold --- nothing like the violent rise that an emergency blow would elicit had the boat been functioning normally --- but they were steadily moving upward.

 Hemi popped up in the control room and stood watching the gauges, smiling a quiet smile of intellectual and mechanical satisfaction.